zeromake/quasar/docs/src/pages/quasar-cli-webpack/developing-browser-extensions/build-commands.md

 You can find following places to investigate the errors and outputs from the console in DevTools:

-1. Popup - right click on the page or on the extension icon  a choose `Inspect` pop-up for DevTools.
+1. Popup - right click on the page or on the extension icon and choose `Inspect popup` for DevTools.
-2. Background scripts (e.g.: background-hooks.js) open DevTools from `Manage extensions - background page`.
+2. Background scripts (e.g.: background-hooks.js) - open DevTools from `Manage extensions - background page`.
 3. Content scripts - page where your script is injected.
 4. Extension Errors - list of errors related to the extension (e.g. manifest configuration) are available in `Manage extension - Errors`.